dayer4b/anselmh.github.com/about/index.md

 ## What I do not do:

 - **no Backend stuff is served** although I can recommend you people doing that for you properly
 - **Countless revisions and changes in a project**.
 I expect that you have a proper concept, time frame, one final revision.
-This avoids high invoices and bad mood on both sides. _I you can't provide that and won't let me do the concept, too, I might be the wrong person to hire._
+This avoids high invoices and bad mood on both sides. _If you can't provide that and won't let me do the concept, too, I might be the wrong person to hire._
 - If you need to rely on very old browsers and want to include stuff like Flash, I clearly am the wrong person to hire.

 <a id="matchmyinterest"> </a>